Karumi/project-quality-assurance/design-collaboration-guidelines.md

 * [Material Guidelines Empty States](https://material.io/guidelines/patterns/empty-states.html)

 ### First use
-It can be the first time that user uses the app, or it can appear until the user makes the first interaction that generates content.
+Explain to the user functionality of the app, generally shown first time that user uses the app, or it can appear until the user makes the first interaction that generates content.

 ### User Cleared
-Is when the user can clean the content of a screen.
+Show to the user that clear the content of the screen is shown.

 ### Error Cases
-Is when the App is not able to load the content of the page.
+Indicate to the user that the App wasn't able to load the content of the page.

 ## Loading cases
 While reviewing the UI, let know UX and Product Owner which interactions with users will generate load content or perform lengthy data processing operations.
 Use activity indicators and progress bars to let people know your app isn’t stalled and to give them some idea of how long they’ll be waiting.